General Plan Information

 Your benefits will be reinstated the day immediately following your termination date, regardless of when you turn in your election form.
 For example, if you terminated on June 30, and send your election form on August 15, your COBRA benefits will become effective from July 1.
 In addition, you will be required to pay the July premium, regardless of whether you used your benefits in July.

-COBRA is a continuation of the same benefits you had while you were employed, and you may continue to use the same insurance cards.
-Your cards will only change if you changed your dental plan when you converted to COBRA, or if you moved out-of-state, and now require an Empire PPO plan.
-If you need new cards, you should contact the numbers listed here.
+COBRA is a continuation of the same benefits you had while you were employed, and you may continue to use the same dental cards.
+Your cards will only change if you changed your dental plan when you converted to COBRA.

 The plan currently accepts check or money order payment, or credit card payments using Visa or MasterCard only.
 To elect credit card, you must fill out the electronic credit card authorization form.